-When it comes to the health-care industry, virtual desktop infrastructure (VDI) may hold a lot of promise as an alternative to traditional fat clients and Citrix Presentation Server, but it's not a one-size-fits-all
+When it comes to the health-care industry, virtual desktop infrastructure (VDI) may hold a lot of promise as an alternative to traditional fat clients and Citrix Presentation Server, but it's not a one-size-fits-all solution, VDI players say.

 Indeed, VMware Inc. has announced three new health-care customers using its version of VDI – a combination of VMware Infrastructure 3 and the recently launched VMware Desktop Manager 2 connection broker.
 But even there, "Uptake on VDI has been more smoke than fire," said Mick Hollison, Citrix Systems Inc.'s vice president of the Delivery Systems division, which is slated to launch its Citrix XenDesktop solution in the second quarter.